henhouseai/henhouse/context/deployment.md

 - **Installation is prerequisite**: User infrastructure must exist before database, deployment, or service management.
 Installation creates tier users, groups, credential files, git repository, and directory structure that all other systems depend on.

 - **Database setup is independent**: Can be initialized separately from file deployment, but requires credential files from installation.
 Database users are created using passwords from credential files created during installation.
+Extension schema (`ext/deploy/db/schema_ext.sql`) is executed after main schema if present.

 - **File deployment coordinates services**: Automatically stops and restarts Flask and maintenance daemons.
-Preserves git repository and whitelisted deploy folder items (cache/, conf/, maint/, utils.py) during cleanup.
+Preserves git repository and whitelisted deploy folder items (cache/, conf/, maint/, utils.py in `hh/deploy/`, conf/ in `ext/deploy/`) during cleanup.
+Deploys both `hh/` and `ext/` folders if present.

 - **Git operations are independent**: Can sync code without affecting running services.
 Automatically clears caches after pull operations to prevent stale state issues.

 - **Configuration drives deployment**: Whitelists determine what gets deployed, blacklists exclude patterns.
-All file deployment decisions are driven by whitelist files in `hh/deploy/conf/`.
+Base whitelists in `hh/deploy/conf/` can be extended or modified via `ext/deploy/conf/` files.
+All file deployment decisions are driven by the combined whitelist system.

 - **Services depend on deployment**: Flask and maintenance daemons require deployed code to function.
 Flask applications are created during deployment, maintenance worker is deployed during deployment.